hackanurag/Data-Engineering-project-stock-market-simulation/README.md

 ## Dataset Used
-Any dataset could be used, but I was mainly interested in operation side of Data Engineering (building data pipeline)
+Any stockmarket dataset could be used, but I was mainly interested in operation side of Data Engineering (building data pipeline)

 Here is the dataset used - https://github.com/hackanurag/Data-Engineering-project-stock-market-simulation/blob/main/indexProcessed.csv